HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 </figure>

 It's clear though that jQuery has some serious staying power, with some combination of it, its UI framework, and its migration plugin occurring in the top seven spots, with core-js having a prominent role in library usage as well.

-#### Security vulnerabilities

-Given the wide proliferation of JavaScript on today's web, and with the advent of installable JavaScript packages, it's no surprise that security vulnerabilities exist in the JavaScript ecosystem.

-{# TODO --- this number missing #}

 ## Web Components and Shadow DOM